pinellolab/haystack_bio/README.md

 **Step 4**: Install ***haystack_bio*** and its dependencies by simply running:

-    conda install haystack_bio
+    conda install haystack_bio pandas==0.21

-**IMPORTANT**: Please run `conda install pandas==0.21` after `conda install haystack_bio` finishes running.
-The more recent versions of pandas cause an error when a particular file is read from disk.
+**IMPORTANT**:The more recent versions of pandas cause an error when a particular file is read from disk.
+Please make sure you have version 0.21 installed.

 Notes on installation: In case you encounter difficulty in installing Miniconda or adding the Bioconda channel,